What automated records can I find on this site?

 What information do I need to find the image I'm looking for?

 Over 30,000 MTP and HI pages have been scanned and are searchable by meridian, township, and range (MTR).
-Once you select the MTR, you will be presented with a table displaying the names of all the images scanned in that selected MTR.
+MTR can be found on BLM's Surface Management maps, USGS's topographic maps, and many county parcel maps.
+You'll find MTR on-line at geocommunicator.gov if you choose the Public Land Survey System (PLSS) option.
+This site lets you search for land using road map, topographic, or aerial photography layers.
 If you are uncertain what MTR you need, you may contact the California State Office at (916) 978-4400 for assistance.